cloudify-examples/contributing-cloudify-ecosystem/README.md

 The [cloudify-kubernetes-plugin](https://github.com/cloudify-incubator/cloudify-kubernetes-plugin) is an example of a good plugin.

 To learn how to write a plugin, see also the read me of this (non-functional) example [requests plugin](https://github.com/EarthmanT/cloudify-requests-plugin).

+## How to submit contributions

+Contact us at hello@cloudify.co.
+Please make sure your repository has an Apache License.
+Please include detailed testing intructions and also explain what is covered in the tests.